Sam-foster/Project/readme.md

  * <b>Header and navigation bar</b>
    * Placed at the top left is the logo with is styled with the 'Pacifico' font.
    * placed at the top right is the navigation menu styled in 'Bebas Neue'
-   * The main header picture i chose to represent the atmosphere at The Spectator.
+   * The main header picture I chose to represent the atmosphere at The Spectator.
    * The Contact button brings up a form for the user to enquire about an event.
 ![Main page](assets/readme-images/main.png)
 ![Main page](assets/readme-images/main2.png)